A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Introduction

 We organize the remainder of the paper as follows.
-Section \ref{sec:dp} reviews the definitions, concepts, and theorems of differential privacy and the fundamental differentially private mechanisms that we use.
-Section \ref{sec:DPalgorithforTax} examines several differentially private methods, providing a thorough discussion on which methods we tested, the extensions we provided to the methods, and which methods could not be implemented in practice.
-Section \ref{sec:results} compares the differentially private methods on IRS tax data and determines the feasibility of using these algorithms for a validation server.
+Section \ref{sec:dp} provides the definitions and theorems from the relevant DP frameworks and the implementing mechanisms used in this paper.
+Section \ref{sec:DPalgorithforTax} examines several categories of DP methods, providing a thorough discussion on which methods met our selection criteria, the methodological extensions we provide, and which methods could not be implemented in practice.
+Section \ref{sec:case-study} discusses the case studies and assumptions we made about the data and data analysts' knowledge.
+Section \ref{sec:utility} covers how we define the data utility and what metrics we use to evaluate the DP methods.
+Sections \ref{sec:summary-results} and \ref{sec:regresion-results} compare the selected DP methods on the CPS ASEC data and determines the feasibility of using these methods for a validation server.
 Concluding remarks and areas for future work are given in Section \ref{sec:conclusion}.
-Additional technical details on the algorithms and expanded results for our case studies can be found in the Supplementary Materials.
+The Supplementary Materials contain additional technical details on the methods and expanded results for our case studies.